FREE shipping in the contiguous United States for orders over $250!

 WEEE (Waste Electrical and Electronic Equipment)

-Related to RoHS is WEEE, which stands for Waste from Electrical and Electronic Equipment.
-WEEE Directive 2012/19/EU mandates the treatment, recovery, and recycling of electric and electronic equipment (90% ends up in landfills).
+Related to the EU Waste Framework Directive (2008/98/EC) (WFD), which is the foundational law for all waste management in the EU, the WEEE Directive, which stands for Waste from Electrical and Electronic Equipment, mandates the treatment, recovery, and recycling of electric and electronic equipment (90% ends up in landfills).

 Monarch products should not be disposed of as unsorted municipal waste.
 Products should be recycled in accordance with local regulations; contact your local authorities for more information.
 Information regarding dismantling and disposal of our products is available in associated product manuals.